JeffreySarnoff/ArbNumerics.jl/docs/src/precisions.md

 ## Reliability and Production

 When computing for production or for presentation
- - use `setextrabits` once only, at the start.
+ - use `setextrabits` once only, and at the start
- - reliablility presumes you not alter it midstream.
+ - reliablility is reduced if it change midstream

 ## finding precisions